Loading Patchies...

 Float Texture Format

-Visual objects (hydra, canvas, three, regl, swgl, textmode) output 8-bit RGBA textures by default, clamping values to 0–1.
-Call setTextureFormat() to switch to float precision:
+By default, visual objects such as hydra, canvas, three, regl, swgl, and textmode output 8-bit RGBA textures.
+They limit values to 0–1.
+Call setTextureFormat() to use float precision:

 setTextureFormat('rgba32f');